Phone 1800 444 396

 • Setting financial goals and make sure you’re on track to achieve them.
 Review your financial situation regularly and take a suitable investment approach that protects your short-term income needs against risk and inflation over time.

-• Considering the way your finances are structured and make sure you receive your Centrelink entitlements such as the Age Pension and health care cards.
-Take advantage of government concessions and the discounts available through your Seniors Card.
-Explore the dedicated ‘seniors’ sections on your local, state and federal government websites.
+• Considering the way your finances are structured and make sure you receive applicable Centrelink entitlements such as the Age Pension and health care cards.
+You may be able to take advantage of government concessions and discounts available through your Seniors Card, or via the dedicated ‘seniors’ sections on your local, state and federal government websites.

-What do you want from your super in the lead up to, and during, retirement?
-The choice you make will depend on your personal situation and preference.
-Whether you prefer a regular income stream or lump-sum payments, Brighter Super has three simple options for managing, investing and accessing your superannuation.
+Whether you’re looking for a regular income stream in retirement or prefer lump-sum payments, Brighter Super has three simple options for managing, investing and accessing your superannuation.

 1. Accumulation account